-TrustFactory CAs provide public read only access to its Repositories.
-Security controls will be implemented to prevent unauthorized persons from adding, deleting, or modifying repository entries.
-TrustFactory assures the integrity and authenticity of its public documentation by digitally signing the Adobe PDF format of the documents.
+Access control policies are implemented to prevent unauthorized persons from adding, deleting, or modifying repository entries.
+TrustFactory ensures that the integrity and authenticity of its public documentation is maintained by digitally signing the Adobe PDF format of the documents.

 3 Identification and Authentication